leomorpho/goship/README.md

 - `DeleteNotification` to delete a notification.
 - `GetNotifications` to get all notifications for a user.

+Note that actual storage of notifications in the DB is handled by `NotificationStorageRepo`.

+## Notification Permissions

+The `NotificationSendPermissionRepo` handles the permission logic for sending notifications to a user.
+It is used to determine if a user has granted permission to send notifications to them and lives at `pkg/repos/notifierrepo/permissions.go`.
+You can mostly leave this alone, but if you need to add a new permission platform (e.g. a new push notification service), you may need to add a new permission here.

+## Planned Notifications

+The `PlannedNotificationsRepo` handles the logic for sending notifications at a planned time and lives at `pkg/repos/notifierrepo/planned_notifications.go`.
+The repo does not send any notifications, but rather sets up the DB storage for scheduled notifications.
+It also contains a method to clean up old notifications.
+But both the sending and deletion methods need to be called as tasks.
+Two examples are the `TypeAllDailyConvoNotifications` and `TypeEmailUpdates` tasks, as well as the `TypeDeleteStaleNotifications` task, which are commented out in the `cmd/web/main.go` file.

+The algorithm used to determine best time to send notifications is very primitive.
+Feel free to improve it! (or I will eventually, though it's low priority)

 ## PWA Notifications

 There are 2 push notification repos for different use cases: